openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 A common pattern used when processing large amounts of data is to break down an expensive task into smaller sub tasks that can be executed in parallel.
 This fan-out pattern is already available in OpenFaaS through asynchronous functions.
 With the async feature, invocations are queued up and processed as and when there's capacity.

-> Our post, [How to process your data the resilient way with back pressure ](https://www.openfaas.com/blog/limits-and-backpressure/), shows how OpenFaaS can be used to process a dataset as quickly as possible, without losing any of the records.
+> In a previous article, we showed you how to process large amounts of data both asynchronously and reliably with the fan-out pattern: [How to process your data the resilient way with back pressure ](https://www.openfaas.com/blog/limits-and-backpressure/).

-In some cases we want to be notified when a group of asynchronous function invocations completes and collect the result from each individual invocation.
-We need to fan-in again.
-Fanning in requires a bit more code.
-We will show how this can be implemented with OpenFaaS functions.
+The MapReduce pattern was popularised by Hadoop, which specialises in processing large batches of data.
+One dataset or task is split into many others, which can be worked on in parallel over a large distributed network of computers, that's the map step.
+The reduce step is where the results are combined to make sense of them.

+We've seen customers making use of OpenFaaS in this way, so we wanted to show you how we think it can be done without making any changes to OpenFaaS itself.

 ## The fan-out pattern
 Fan-out can be used to split a larger task or batch of tasks into smaller sub tasks.
 The processing of each sub task is deferred to another function.
 These functions can run in parallel to complete all tasks as quickly and efficiently as possible.

+> The fan-out pattern is already supported in OpenFaaS through the [asynchronous invocation system](https://docs.openfaas.com/reference/async/)

 ![fan-out conceptual diagram](/images/2022-fan-out-and-back-in-using-functions/fan-out.png)
 > Diagram of fan-out with functions

 ## The fan-in pattern
 The fan-in pattern can be applied if you need to wait for all sub tasks to complete before moving on to the next processing step.
 It can be used to collect and combine the result from each individual sub task.

+To fan-in, some kind of shared storage, like a database, a Redis key or an S3 bucket is required for tracking progress of the individual sub tasks.

 ![fan-in conceptual diagram](/images/2022-fan-out-and-back-in-using-functions/fan-in.png)
 > Diagram of fan-in with functions